PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Unfortunately, rrweb for mobile doesn't exist.
 To build mobile session replay, you simply need to do a lot of work.
 Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter) and all the building and testing that goes with it.

 There are even breaking differences within platforms.
-For example, Jetpack Compose uses a compositional model for UI, which is different from Android's traditional view-based model.
+Jetpack Compose, for example, uses a compositional model for UI, which is different from Android's traditional view-based model.
 This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI versus UIKit.

 ### 2. Performance